simply-nicky/pyrost/docs/tutorials/diatom.rst

 Phase reconstruction
 --------------------
-We got the pixel map, which can be easily translated to the deviation angles of the lens wavefront.
-Now we're able to reconstruct the lens' phase profile.
-Besides, you can fit the phase profile with polynomial function using :class:`pyrost.AberrationsFit`.
+We got the pixel map, which can be easily translated to the angular diplacement profile of the lens wavefront between reference and detector planes.
+Following the Hartmann sensor principle (look [ST]_ page 762 for more information), we  reconstruct the lens' phase profile with :func:`pyrost.STData.update_phase` method.
+Besides, you can fit the phase profile with polynomial function using :class:`pyrost.AberrationsFit` fitter object, which can be obtained with :func:`pyrost.STData.get_fit` method.

 .. doctest::